Yes (band): 2009–2015: Second reformation, Fly from Here, Heaven & Earth, and Squire's death

+According to Anderson, he was healthy enough to sing for the 2012 dates, and had offered to return to the band.
+In November 2013, Anderson again expressed a wish to return to Yes, saying "it's really great music, but it's going to feel different because… leading the band… I had this certain energy, and it's missing."
+On Anderson's potential return to Yes, Howe commented: “One never wants to say never, but basically I can’t see it.
+I love Jon.
+I'm a lot older now, and so is he, and the only terms I work on is that I'm happy working on this.
+I'm not going to take a sudden load on my back that I either don't need or want.
+My music’s always guided me, and it’s not telling me to do those things.
+It's telling me to go forwards."

 On 7 March 2013, founding guitarist Peter Banks died of heart failure.

-From March 2013 to June 2014, Yes completed their Three Album Tour where they performed The Yes Album, Close to the Edge and Going for the One in their entirety.
-During the tour, they led a progressive-rock themed cruise titled "Cruise to the Edge".
-A second cruise happened in April 2014, and the band headlined the November 2015 edition.
-The show on 11 May 2014 in Bristol was released as Like It Is: Yes at the Bristol Hippodrome in 2014, featuring performances of Going for the One and The Yes Album.
+From March 2013 to June 2014, Yes completed the Three Album Tour (performing The Yes Album, Close to the Edge and Going for the One in their entirety), a progressive-rock themed cruise titled "Cruise to the Edge", and a second cruise in April 2014.
+The show on 11 May 2014 in Bristol was released as a live video album, Like It Is: Yes at the Bristol Hippodrome.

-Heaven & Earth, the band's twenty-first studio album and first with Davison, was recorded between January and March 2014, at Neptune Studios in Los Angeles with Roy Thomas Baker as producer and former band member Billy Sherwood as engineer on backing vocals and mixer.
-Squire enjoyed working with Baker again, describing him as a "force in the studio" (Baker had previously worked with the group in the late 70s on a project that had ultimately been scrapped).
+Heaven & Earth, the band's twenty-first studio album and first with Davison, was recorded between January and March 2014, at Neptune Studios in Los Angeles with Roy Thomas Baker as producer and former band member Billy Sherwood as engineer, backing vocals, and mixer.
+Squire described Baker as a "force in the studio" (Baker had previously worked with the group in the late 70s on a project that had ultimately been scrapped).
 Howe reflected that he "tried to slow down" the album production in hopes that "maybe we could refine it ..." and compared it to the success of the band's classic works in which they "arranged the hell out of" the material.
 He wrote later that Baker behaved erratically and was difficult to work with, and was dissatisfied with the final mixes of the album.

-To promote Heaven & Earth, Yes resumed touring between July and November 2014 with a world tour covering North America, Europe, Australia, New Zealand and Japan, playing Fragile and Close to the Edge in their entirety with select songs from Heaven & Earth and encores.
-The show in Mesa, Arizona was released in 2015 as Like It Is: Yes at the Mesa Arts Center which features the performances of Close to the Edge and Fragile.
+To promote Heaven & Earth, Yes toured between July and November 2014 in North America, Europe, Australia, New Zealand and Japan.
+The show in Mesa, Arizona was released as Like It Is: Yes at the Mesa Arts Center.